-As an independent rule-maker, we will make rules that promote efficient energy services for the long term interests of consumers with respect to achieving the emission reduction targets, alongside our existing considerations including price, quality and reliability of energy supply.
+As an independent rule-maker, we make rules that promote efficient energy services for the long term interests of consumers with respect to achieving the emission reduction targets, alongside the other specified considerations including price, quality and reliability of energy supply.

-Our guide How the national energy objectives shape our decisions, updated in September 2023, provides general information on how we consider the national energy objectives in our decision-making, including guidance on our decision-making framework and how we consider the broader context.
+The body of this guide How the national energy objectives shape our decisions provides general information on how we consider the national energy objectives in our decision-making, including guidance on our decision-making framework and how we consider the broader context.

-This guide provides more detailed information on how the AEMC will apply the emissions component of the national energy objectives, given this component is new in the energy regulatory framework.
+This appendix provides more detailed information on how the AEMC applies the emissions component of the national energy objectives, given this component is new in the energy regulatory framework.